Masaan

 Masaan (also known as Fly Away Solo in English) is a 2015 Indian Hindi-language independent drama film starring Richa Chadda and Vicky Kaushal in lead roles.
 It is Kaushal's debut Hindi film, and also the directorial debut of Neeraj Ghaywan.
-It is an Indo-French co-production by Drishyam Films, Macassar Productions, Phantom Films, Sikhya Entertainment, Arte France Cinema and Pathé Productions.
+It is an Indo-French co-production by Drishyam Films, Macassar Productions, Phantom Films, Sikhya Entertainment, Arte France Cinéma and Pathé Productions.

 The film was screened in the Un Certain Regard section at the 2015 Cannes Film Festival winning two awards. it was screened at the inaugural New York Dalit Film and Cultural Festival in 2019 along with Pariyerum Perumal (2018), Kaala (2018) and Fandry (2013).
 Since its release in 2015, the film has gone on to achieve cult status.

 Plot

-Masaan tracks the lives of two young people in Varanasi, India.

-Devi Pathak (Richa Chadda), a trainer at a coaching computer center and her student, Piyush Aggarwal, are caught having sex in a hotel room by policemen who had been tipped off by the hotel staff.
-Inspector Mishra records the barely clad Devi on his mobile phone.
-Piyush locks himself in the bathroom and commits suicide by slitting his wrists.
-Inspector Mishra threatens to book Devi for abetting Piyush's suicide and demands a bribe of INR 300,000 from Devi's father Vidyadhar Pathak, a Sanskrit professor who now runs a book shop with an income of about Rs 10000 per month.
-Pathak is tempted by a betting game, where people bet on small boys to dive and collect the maximum number of coins from the Ganges riverbed within a specified time.
-He had previously barred Jhonta, a boy who works at his shop, from participating in the diving game but relents after Mishra's threats increase.
-Devi cycles through jobs at different coaching centers, facing harassment by colleagues as the news of her affair spreads.
-She eventually gets a temporary government job in Indian Railways, but tells her father she wishes to leave Varanasi to study at Allahabad University as soon as Mishra's bribe is paid in full.